Jolaskl/DataScienceDojo/README.md

 This is an exercise from Finance Dojo.

-In this particular exercise was to identify two most similar bonds https://github.com/alexhuhn2019/DataScienceFinanceDojo/tree/master/bond_similarity
+For this particular exercise the aim was to identify two most similar bonds, the origial data source https://github.com/alexhuhn2019/DataScienceFinanceDojo/tree/master/bond_similarity